 Although not a direct layer on your roof, attic insulation is critical to an efficient roofing system.
 Because of this, we decided to include insulation as an essential layer.
 Why?

 When we look at the framing of the home, we also have to consider the overall design.
 For our example, we will have a classic sloped roof with a vented attic from an atypical light wood-frame home in North America.

-The main factor of the frame of the roof is to hold up everything your putting on it.
-Most framed roofing designs allow the roof to withstand alot of weight; however, this weight can vary and should be considered especially for heaver roofing products such as slate.
-Also, remember that we can get heavy snowfall in Alberta, Canada; the additional weight of snow in your region needs to factor into the total required weight for the structure.
+The main factor of the frame of the roof is to hold up everything you're putting on it.
+Most framed roofing designs allow the roof to withstand a lot of weight; however, this weight can vary and should be considered, especially for heaver roofing products such as slate.
+Furthermore, remember that we can get heavy snowfall in Alberta, Canada; the additional weight of snow in your region needs to factor into the total required weight for the structure.